DFCD supports rural cooperative lending for climate resilience in Nepal

-The Dutch Fund for Climate and Development (DFCD) origination facility investment committee has approved a project proposal to support Muktinath Bikas Bank Ltd. in developing new financial products to reach rural Nepal cooperatives.
-While also addressing climate resiliency challenges.
+The programme will support Muktinath Bikas Bank Ltd. in developing new financial products to reach rural Nepal cooperatives.

 As a result, the SNV intends to sign a EUR 300,000 grant funding agreement with Muktinath Bikas Bank Ltd to support the further development of an investment proposal and a technical assistance package.